Blood donation lowers calories, improves body fitness - Vanguard News

 He also said that blood donation had an essential life-saving role in maternal and child care and during emergency response to man-made and natural disasters.

-Abubakar said blood donation enhanced the production of new blood cells, adding that, “When blood is withdrawn, the donor’s body immediately begins to replenish the lost blood within 24 hours of donation.
+Abubakar said that blood donation enhanced the production of new blood cells, adding: “When blood is withdrawn, the donor’s body immediately begins to replenish the lost blood within 24 hours of donation.

 “All of the red blood cells the donor loses during donation are completely replaced within one month to two months.”